AllenCellModeling/aicsimageio/CONTRIBUTING.md

 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+Make and merge a PR to `stable` and GitHub will then deploy to PyPI once merged.